 5. Followup CRM ($720K/year)

-Erick Vargas (from Fort Lauderdale, Florida, USA) started Followup CRM about 22 years ago.
+Erick Vargas (from Fort Lauderdale, Florida, USA) started Followup CRM over 22 years ago.

 Hey, I am Erick Vargas, from Fort Lauderdale FL and I am responsible for Followup CRM.
 We provide a CRM to the construction industry.

 We are helping construction companies modernize by helping them organize sales, convert more leads into jobs, and win high margin bids.
 We are currently at $50,000 a month MRR and on track to continue with steady growth.

 John Cheney (from Hartford, CT, USA) started Workbooks CRM over 16 years ago.

 My name is John Cheney and I’m the CEO of the leading cloud-based CRM and business application platform, Workbooks.
 The business started in 2008 with our headquarters based in Reading, UK, before expanding into the US market in 2018 following strong growth and another successful financing round.

 Today 1,400 customers across 30 countries trust Workbooks to run their business.